wilkens-teaching/info4940-s24/setup/README.md

 **Everything below happens in a terminal window/command prompt.**

   * Open a terminal window and run `conda update conda`.
 (On Windows, you might have to open an "Anaconda command prompt" or similar, if you already have `conda` installed.)
 If it works, move to the next step.
-If not, download and install [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).
+If not, download and install [`miniforge`](https://github.com/conda-forge/miniforge).
-  * Download the course package list file from GitHub (`info-3350-packages.txt` in this `setup` directory).
+  * Download the course package list file from GitHub (`info-4940-packages.txt` in this `setup` directory).
 Pay attention to where you've saved it.
 Then:

 ```
 conda update conda
-conda config --add channels defaults
 conda config --append channels conda-forge
-conda create --name 3350 --file info-3350-packages.txt
+conda create --name 4940 --file info-4940-packages.txt
 ```

   * Install some data files.
 You can skip the last line (installing spaCy's `en_core_web_lg` model) for now if you're tight on disk space.

 ```
-conda activate 3350
+conda activate 4940
 python -m nltk.downloader omw-1.4 punkt wordnet sentiwordnet snowball_data stopwords treebank vader_lexicon
 python -m spacy download en_core_web_sm
 python -m spacy download en_core_web_lg